Little Italy

 38 Beaubien Street East | Website

-In his small, neighbourhood space with a decidedly rustic decor, Chef David Ferguson delivers his bold brand of fun cuisine.
+In his small, neighbourhood space with a decidedly rustic decor, Chef David Ferguson delivers his bold brand of creative and spicy cuisine influenced by the American southwest.
 A favourite Beaubien Street spot that keeps us clamoring for more.

 J’ai Feng: extraordinary Szechuan cuisine